Shenzhen Investment : Next Day Disclosure Returns | MarketScreener

 (Note 3)

-Issue of shares upon exercise of share options under the Share Option Scheme by an director of the Company on 14/01/2019
+Issue of shares upon exercise of share options under the Share Option Scheme by a director of the Company on 16/01/2019

 |